You could use BigRock to register your domain name. And for hosting your domain name, chances are you will buy shared hosting accounts from us.

-Your web server control panel and domain administration control panel might be separate.
-But, we need to connect your domain and web hosting account.
+Your web server control panel and domain administration control panel might be different.
+But, to make your website live, we need to connect your domain and web hosting account.

-Here, we assume that you have subscribed for our premium cloud SSD shared hosting service.
+Here, we assume that you have subscribed for our High-Frequency Compute instance with premium NVMe SSDs shared hosting service on the cloud.
 And now you must connect the domain name you registered from BigRock to your hosting account.

 To change your Nameserver, you need to login to your BigRock Domain Control Panel.
 If you have a bunch of domains registered with BigRock; then you have to find your domain name first.

 Go to Manage Orders > List/Search Orders and find your domain name which you want to change the Name Server.
-As soon as you see your Domain name, click on it.
+Once you see your Domain name, click on it.

-Now click on on the Name Servers.
-Here we will change the Name Server values to point your domain name to our high performing SSD servers.
+Now click on the Name Servers option.
+Here we will change the Name Server values to point your domain name to our servers.

 These Nameserver values could change based on the hosting package you have chosen.
-Or based on the cPanel account got allocated by our server to you.
+Or based on the DirectAdmin account got allocated by our server to you.